Welcome to Oak Class

 This usually takes place in May and involves 2 reading papers.
 Both reading papers, and paper 2 in particular, require much reading stamina and fluency in order to be accessed.
 Therefore, it is essential that you read at length with your child regularly and continue to ask your child questions to check their understanding of what they have read.
 See below for examples of different types of questions to ask your child whilst reading.

-Our writing will link with the topic of toys through stories including Traction Man!
+Our writing for Autumn 2 will link to the story Meerkat Christmas by Emily Gravett!
 We will focus on what a sentence is and how words combine to make sentences.
 Children will learn to identify a noun, adjective and verb, and use them to create simple sentences with full stops and capital letters.

 National Poetry Day